 - Install Xposed Framework For MIUI

-- Install Xposed Framework on Android Nougat device
+- Install Xposed Framework on Android Nougat, 9.0 Pie, 10 device

-Now, if you are ready with a working Xposed framework, then here is a quick module which can hide root privilege from Snapchat.
-So Snapchat will not be able to detect whether your device is Rooted or not.
+Now, if you are ready with a working Xposed framework, here is a quick module that can hide root privileges from Snapchat.
+So Snapchat cannot detect whether your device is Rooted or not.
 This way, you can use Snapchat even if you have a rooted smartphone!

 RootCloak APK Module: Download